 |641 - 989||Pupa||No feeding|

 Scouting corn crops for black cutworms should start before 300 degree days after a significant catch accumulate.
 This will, of course, happen sooner if warm and later if cool but is about three weeks in a normal Minnesota spring.
-We will be making cutting projections as the season progresses and now you are armed with the knowledge to fine tune things for your own location.
+We make cutting projections as the season progresses and now you are armed with the knowledge to fine tune things for your own location.

 A sine model degree-day accumulation for black cutworm can be a bit more accurate with cool temperatures.
-It can be run for single or multiple coordinates at: Degree day models for those looking for excitement on rainy days.
+It can be run for single or multiple coordinates at: UW Extension Multiway Degree-Day Calculator for those looking for excitement on rainy days.